ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 ### 4.2 ID Generator
 #### 4.2.1 Machine ID Generator

-Upon receiving a request to generate Machine ID the system generates Machine ID as per default Machine ID generation logic as mentioned below
+Upon receiving a request to generate Machine ID, the system generates Machine ID as per default Machine ID generation logic as mentioned below
 1. Machine ID should only be numeric
 1. Machine ID generated should be of length of 5 digits
 1. Each new Machine ID should be incremented by 1 for each new request